 - Stack the cubes with the portrait side facing out to make a 3D sculpture.

-- Use the ‘special people’ or ‘special places’ sides to create a display, or even to use as writing prompts throughout the year.
+- Use the My Favourites side to create a display, or even to use as writing prompts throughout the year.

 STEM Activities

-STEM (Science, Technology, Engineering and Mathematics) activities make fantastic icebreakers as you can have students work together in small groups with a common goal: Tackling the challenge!
+STEM (Science, Technology, Engineering, and Mathematics) activitiesmake fantastic icebreakers, as students can work together in small groups with a common goal: tackling the challenge!

-These sort of activities also take some of the pressure off shy students who may feel uncomfortable with activities that focus on aspects of themselves and their own lives.
+These sorts of activities also take some of the pressure off shy students who may feel uncomfortable with activities that focus on aspects of themselves and their own lives.

 Name Chase